minyandafna/minyandafna.github.io/_includes/holidays5777.md

 ## High Holidays 2016/5777
 {: .featurette-heading}

 Minyan Dafna will be holding spirited and songful Yamim Noraim (High Holidays) services again this year in Berkeley.
-Join us for traditional-egalitarian davening, lead by community memebers.
+Join us for traditional-egalitarian davening, lead by community members.

 **This year, we are delighted that Rabbi Maya Resnikoff will be joining us as our Rabbi in Residence for Rosh Hashana and Yom Kippur.**